 Sounds like the ASUS AC5300 is better for your home, right?

 Well, maybe not.
 It really depends on your situation.
 While the AC5300 router has a similar range, the speeds you will get on the outer perimeters of the effective coverage bubble will not be full speed.
 It will be degraded over distance.
 With the Orbi and the 2 router system, you will get full speeds at a much greater distance as the signal is recast at full bandwidth without loss or degradation between access points.
 Yes, the Orbi base package can cover up to 5,000 sq ft, but you can buy an extra satellite receiver and extend the range in another direction or outside to a guest house.
 The ability to scale up by simply purchasing an extra receiver and pressing a button is a huge advantage, especially to those with really large homes.

-Orbi versus eero home mesh kit (hint, the eero sucks)
+Orbi versus eero home mesh kit (hint, the eero is terrible)

 For some reason some claim the eero is a better home wireless mesh option but I think they are just old outdated websites if they recommend this equipment.
 Why?
 The eero cost a lot more, it only covers 1,000 square feet per router and you are forced to install a buggy app on your phone to manage it.
 It does not have Netgears high end long standing battle tested web interface and superior hardware.
 In fact the software is just garbage according to many.
 I have not even touched it because it lacks the technology.
 It was an early adapter from a company that just isn’t in the home or office wireless router business.
 I don’t even think it’s worth mentioning but some people have asked me how it stands up to the Orbi home mesh.
 It simply does not.
 It’s like comparing oranges to banana peels.
-Eero sucks, stay away.
+Eero is a toy, stay away.